wp-plugins/superslider-excerpt/readme.txt

 == Description ==

 SuperSlider-Excerpts automatically adds thumbnails wherever you show excerpts (archive page, feed... etc).
+Mouseover image will then Morph its properties, (controlled with css) You can pre-define the automatic creation of excerpt sized excerpt-nails.(New image size created upon image upload)

+Order of thumbnail search
-Mouseover image will then Morph its properties, (controlled with css) You can pre-define the automatic creation of excerpt sized excerpt-nails.
-Adds the new 2.9 post_thumb option to your post screen, if used, this image will be used.
-If your post / page has attached images  it will grab the first image and use that as part of your excerpt.
-If your page or post has an image embedded this plugin will grab the thumbnail from the first image.
-If your post has no image, this plugin will pull a category defined image, if you have added one.
-And lastly if still there is no image for the post, a random image will be presented.
+ * Adds the new 2.9 post_thumb option to your post screen, if used, this image will be used.
+ * If your post / page has attached images  it will grab the first image and use that as part of your excerpt.
+ * If your page or post has an image embedded this plugin will grab the thumbnail from the first image.
+ * If your post has no image, this plugin will pull a category defined image, if you have added one.
+ * And lastly if still there is no image for the post, a random image will be presented.

 **Demos**